Odense Letbane: Construction

 All utilities (pipes, cables i.e.) were moved before the actual construction work commenced.
 These works lasted from April 2015 until December 2017.

-To make space for the tramway, it is necessary to relocate the roads, bike lanes, and pavements.
-The tramway needs eight meters width for the tramway tracks.
-The work commenced in August 2017 and construction of new roads, bike lanes, and pavements continues until spring 2019.
-This work is carried out by the three Danish contractors Arkil, M.J.
+To make space for the tramway, it was necessary to relocate the roads, bike lanes, and pavements.
+The tramway needed eight meters width for the tramway tracks.
+The work commenced in August 2017 and construction of new roads, bike lanes, and pavements continued until spring 2019.
+This work was carried out by the three Danish contractors Arkil, M.J.
 Eriksson, and Barslund.
-The next phase is the track work where the contractors establish the tracks with foundations, drainage, and cables.
-The Spanish company COMSA is the contractor for this part of the project, collaborating with their sub-contractors Munck (Denmark), EFACEC (Portugal) and IDOM (Spain).
-Last part of the project is the test and trial run of the tramway.
-This will be carried out during 2019 and 2020 by the assigned operator which is also in charge of maintenance.
-The contract for operation and maintenance is expected to be closed by the end of 2018.
+The next phase was the track work where the contractors established the tracks with foundations, drainage, and cables.
+The Spanish company COMSA was the contractor for this part of the project, collaborating with their sub-contractors Munck (Denmark), EFACEC (Portugal) and IDOM (Spain).
+Last part of the project was the test and trial run of the tramway.
+This was carried out during 2019 and 2020 by the assigned operator which is also in charge of maintenance.
+The contract for operation and maintenance was expected to be closed by the end of 2018.
 The Swiss-German tram company Stadler Pankow delivers 16 trams of the model Variobahn for the Odense Tramway project.